dehrenman/dehrenman.github.io/_posts/story/2022-09-05 Premovision.markdown

 I came to the first set of waterfalls I needed to cross.

 "You have good vision," a deep voice spike.
 Not quite startled, I looked around for the speaker.
 Not five yards away stood a grand stone, flat-topped and roundly smooth while still natural and rough.
 As it rose between two-foot waterfalls, the stone looked like a roofless pillar or an altar.
-It seemed too full of soul, though, to seat a sacrifice or a Simon Stylites.
+It seemed too full of soul to seat a sacrifice, though, or a Simon Stylites.
 Willow still did not quite face us.

 "Thank you, but I'm actually pretty short-sighted."